-Being one of the largest online retailers in the world, Amazon provides a wide selection of keyboards and digital pianos with special discounts and bundle deals (more discounts and next-day delivery is available for Prime Members).
+As one of the largest online retailers in the world, Amazon provides a wide selection of keyboards and digital pianos, with special discounts and bundle deals (more discounts and next-day delivery is available for Prime Members).

 - Tons of verified customer reviews

-These 3 online retailers are owned by one company and offer very similar if not identical products and prices.
-Even the websites seem to work on the same (slightly modified) platform.
+These 2 music retailers are owned by one company and offer similar if not identical products and prices.
+Even their websites seem to operate on the same (slightly modified) platform.

-It’s the largest and the most well-known chain of musical instrument retailers in the world.
+It’s the largest and most well-known chain of musical instrument retailers in the US and probably in the world.